From convict to cabinet: South Africa’s new sports minister promotes gangland motorsport

 McKenzie says he wants to regulate it.
 He claims in gang-ridden areas when there’s a car spinning event that “crime goes down.”

-“I’ve done spinning all my life, that’s why I know, when they say ‘petrol heads’ you’re not going to get those kids away from spinning.”
+“I’ve done spinning all my life, that’s why I know, when they say ‘petrol heads’ you’re not going to get those kids away from spinning,” he says, using a nickname for car fanatics.

 At a spinning event in Johannesburg over the past weekend, drivers and spectators alike were all revved up about the minister’s big plans for their sport.